solomonsojay/TaskDefender/README.md

 ## 🔒 Security & Privacy

-- **Firebase Authentication**: Secure user authentication with email verification
-- **Firestore Security Rules**: Proper data access controls
-- **Cloud Storage**: Secure file storage with appropriate permissions
+- **Local Storage**: All data is stored securely in your browser's localStorage
+- **No Server Communication**: Your data never leaves your device
-- **Data Ownership**: Users have full control over their data
+- **Data Ownership**: You have full control over your data
 - **Export/Import**: Complete data portability
 - **Secure by Design**: Privacy-first architecture